top of page

 • Decision fatigue - A low volume of patients ensures a low volume of decisions.
 Each patient is approached with fresh eyes, like they are the first patient of the day.

 • Premature closure - It is an imperative of my practice to constantly reconsider diagnosis and treatment.
-I have ample time to contemplate each problem, I maintain contact feedback with my patients, and I keep an attitude of intellectual humility and flexibility.
+I have ample time to contemplate each problem, maintain constant constant with my patients, and keep an attitude of intellectual humility and flexibility.

 • Obsolete medical knowledge - I embrace the concept that medical knowledge becomes obsolete very quickly.
 Hence, a core principle of my practice is lifelong learning.
 I approach each problem like a medical student - learning it from scratch - an opportunity to learn, relearn, and unlearn.
 In fact, I spend approximately one third of my day engaged in this form of learning.
-To consolidate this learning, I share this knowledge with my patients in educational emails.
-To read more about lifelong learning and my learning style, click here.
+To consolidate this learning, I share this knowledge with my patients in my Blog.

-• System error - I have designed my practice to excel in continuity of care.
-Tests ordered are followed through, test results are retrieved, and test results are communicated to you.
+• System error - I have structured my practice to excel in continuity of care.
+Ordered tests are followed through, test results are retrieved, and test results are communicated to you.
 Treatments are executed, treatment outcomes are followed up, and treatments are modified and changed when necessary.
-This is accomplished effortlessly in my practice with several features and failsafes, including: direct access, user-friendly electronic medical records, closed-loop communication, automated reminders, automated drug interaction checkers, and overstaffing my practice.
-To read more about continuity of care in my practice, click here.
+This process is seamlessly accomplished with several features and failsafes, including: direct access, user-friendly electronic medical records, closed-loop communication, automated reminders, automated drug interaction checkers, and overstaffing my practice.

 Providing more attention to fewer cases improves accuracy in medicine.